sp0x/torrentd/README.md

 - ~/.torrentd/definitions
 - <currentDirectory>/definitions

-This project also carries it's embedded definitions with which it was built.
+This project also offers embedded definitions which can be used out of the box.
-The definition that's loaded is the latest one.
-All definitions are yml files.
+Site definitions can be written in YAML files.

-## Storage
-You'll also need to store your results somehow.
-Depending on the way you run this project there are a few ways you could do that.
-The supported databases are:
- - SQLite
+### Supported scraping sources
+So far you can extract data from HTML pages and JSON responses.

+### Scraped data storage
+You can store your scraping data with the following databases:
  - BoltDB
  - Firebase

 ## Configuration
-The configuration is stored in: ~/.torrentd/torrentd.yml
+Configuration will be loaded from `~/.torrentd/torrentd.yml`.
 Here's a brief overview of what you can configure:
 ```yaml
 # The key for accessing the API.